-AAH agreements last for a minimum period of two years.
-The termination or renewal date for all agreements is February 28, unless otherwise canceled by either party.
+AAH agreements last for a minimum period of four years.
+The termination or renewal date for all agreements is four years from the beginning date, unless otherwise canceled by either party.
 Agreements can be terminated by either party upon 30 days notice.
-For routine two year renewals, organizations with previously assigned sections have first right of refusal for their sections upon renewal.
+For routine four year renewals, organizations with previously assigned sections have first right of refusal for their sections upon renewal.